 Medical conditions and Erosive Tooth Wear

-As well as dietary erosion, academics at King’s also found that many medical conditions can result in the erosion of tooth enamel, and these can have serious and even possibly fatal consequences if left undiagnosed or untreated.
-Indeed, dentists can play a key role in the detection of health conditions including anorexia nervosa, bulimia and Gastro-Oesophageal Reflux Disease (GORD).
-The published research show that regurgitated or vomited stomach contents are highly acidic and repeated contact with tooth enamel results in erosive tooth wear.
+As well as dietary erosion, academics at King’s also found that many medical conditions can result in the erosion of tooth enamel.
+Dentists can play a key role in the detection of health conditions including anorexia nervosa, bulimia and Gastro-Oesophageal Reflux Disease (GORD).
+Our published research show that regurgitated or vomited stomach contents are highly acidic and repeated contact with tooth enamel results in erosive tooth wear.

 Building the Foundations

-The foundation’s website provides key information on the condition, as well as e-Learning modules with validated CPD (Continuing Professional Development) programmes, videos and research papers.
-It provides information on the underlying science, the scale of the problem and how to best prevent, and where appropriate, manage the problem.
+The foundation’s website provides key information on the condition for dentists, helping them to recognise and record the condition in clinical notes.
+For patients it provides a resource to help them understand the condition and the underlying science, the scale of the problem and how to best prevent, and where appropriate, manage the problem.
 Using a range of education tools, the Foundation team are working to spread information widely across patients and the public.